Learn more about the school Curriculum in this section.

 KS2 domains = word reading, predict, retrieve, infer, vocabulary, summarise, author’s choice, compare, cohesion

-KS2 (years 3-6) have 4 guided reading sessions that last 1 hour each.
+KS2 (years 3-6) have 4 guided reading sessions per week.
 The children have 2 whole class sessions where we focus on 2 domains together and read a text together.
-The children complete an activity based on one of the domains introduced this week.
-The other 2 sessions – the children have an independent activity, read for pleasure, read with a teacher and answer questions linked to 2 domains and comprehension practise.
+The children complete an activity based on each domain introduced this week.
+The other 2 sessions – the children have comprehension practise, read for pleasure, read with a teacher or LSA to answer questions linked to 2 domains.
 By the end of these 2 sessions, all children would have completed all activities.

 Here are the reading objectives for each year group from the curriculum: literacy-reading-year group objectives

-Our children learn phonics using the Letters and Sounds programme.
+Our children learn phonics using the Little Wandle programme.
 This is a systematic synthetic approach which ensures progress across EYFS and KS1.
 Phonics is a crucial part of Early Reading so this is a massive focus and is taught daily right from EYFS through KS1.
+Children take part in daily phonics teaching sessions and also catch up and keep up programmes too.

 Coverage in Phonics: